serialport/node-serialport/README.md

 Retrieves a list of available serial ports with metadata.

 * `callback` is a required function that looks should look like: `function (err, ports) { ... }`. `ports` will be an array of objects with port info.
-Only the `comName` is guaranteed, all the other fields are retrieved as available.
+Only the `comName` is guaranteed, all the other fields undefined if unavailable.
 The `comName` is either the path or identifier (eg `COM1`) used to open the serialport.

 ```js
 // example port information